Trip Report: Small Town Sojourn

 Elevated water storage tank

-Ainsworth Comms Site GWEN 663 NE (ACXN) The tower and equipment shelters are gone, but I was able to find the concrete pads from the shelters, and the concrete base for the former 299' tower.
+Housing area Ainsworth Comms Site GWEN 663 NE, ILC ACXN.
+The tower and equipment shelters are gone, but I found the concrete pads from the shelters, and the concrete base for the former 299-foot tower.

 Equipment shelter pads